Understanding Code Violations in Virginia & Their Impact on Selling Your House

 Ensuring your property complies with building codes is important to avoid legal issues and maintain safety.
 In Virginia, here’s how you can get your property inspected for code violations:

-• After the inspection, you’ll receive a report that details any code violations.
-This report will include suggestions for compliance and may indicate if further permits are necessary.
+- You’ll receive a report after the inspection, outlining any code violations.
+The report will offer recommendations for compliance and will likely state if additional permits are required.

-• Obtain the licenses needed to fix any violations that have been found.
-Assure that all work follows Virginia’s building rules.
+- Obtain the required licenses to address any violations found.
+Ensure that all work complies with Virginia’s building rules.

 Following these steps helps you manage your property’s compliance and avoid costly penalties.